Estadio Santiago Bernabéu

 Address: Avenida de Concha Espina 1, Madrid

 Estadio Santiago Bernabéu is located on the large tree-lined Paseo de la Castellana avenue, one of Madrid’s principal arteries.
-The area around the stadium is mainly a mix of offices, shops, and residential buildings, but there are enough bars and cafés mixed in to find something to eat or drink.
+The area around the stadium is a mix of mostly offices, shops, and residential buildings, but there are enough bars and coffee shops mixed in to find something to eat or drink.

-The number of bars and restaurants increase if you walk south in the direction of Madrid’s centre.
-Most nightlife is located in the northern parts of the centre and the areas north of it.
+The number of bars and restaurants increase while you walk south in the direction of Madrid’s centre.
+Most nightlife is located in the northern parts of the centre.

-There are a fair few hotels near Estadio Santiago Bernabéu.
+There are a fair few hotels near the Bernabeu.
 The Holiday Inn Madrid, AC Hotel Aitana, and Rafaelhoteles Orense are closest, get good reviews, but are far from cheap.

-Tickets for Real Madrid games can be bought online, by phone +34 902 32 43 24, or at the ticket windows (taquillas) of Estadio Santiago Bernabéu.
+Tickets for Real Madrid games can be bought online through the official website or Ticketmaster, or at the ticket windows (taquillas) of Estadio Santiago Bernabéu.

-Tickets that are bought online can be picked up at the ServiCaixa cash points in the city or at the stadium.
+Tickets that are bought online can be picked up at the printing kiosks at the stadium.

 Stadium tours